m-richardson/runSTRUCTURE/README.md

 input_file = input STRUCTURE file

 IMPORTANT:

-make sure the STRUCTURE binary is in your PATH i.e. in ~/.bash_profile run from within the directory containing your mainparams, extraparams and input.str files it will create an output directory for each K containing the results
+make sure the STRUCTURE binary is in your PATH (i.e. in ~/.bash_profile).
+It works best when you run it from within the directory containing your mainparams, extraparams and input.str files.
+You dont need to do this as long as you specify the full path to those files.
+It will create an output directory for each K which contains the results for each of the different iterations.

+Have fun and enjoy.

 Mark Richardson (email m.richardson@deakin.edu.au)